 Benjamin Ryan and Kyle Grim are the duo behind Dogwood Tales.
 They began playing together in high school and became friends playing in pop-punk bands in bordering towns.
 Naturally they cultivated a more roots oriented pallet, echoing the classic sounds of their home in the Valley.
 Their discovery of the great country duos of Gillian Welch and Dave Rawlings, Gram Parsons and Emmy Lou Harris and more recently Mandolin Orange gave them a broader view of the valley music they would set out to create.

 The Tales’ songs have a spiritual aspect that derives more from the Blue Ridge Mountains than the Church.
 Their lyricism grows out of a serious commitment to literature and specifically the Southern-Gothic canon.
 Too Hard To Tell carries the weighted stories and one-liners often found in the songs of American folk music with a special attention to tone and emotion.
 The songs speak of scenarios and heavy stations of life and death in small town America.
 There is a different aspect of time that exists in these places, a slowness yes, but also an immediate and daily reality of birth, life and death.
 Dogwood Tales have captured something akin to a lightning-bug in a mason jar on this ethereal and rich debut effort.

 Mountain Run Band

-Made up of brothers Clif and David Coleman and son/nephew Al Coleman, this dynamic blues and classic rock trio gets out to play one live show a year at Mountain Run Jam; the rest of their time is booked in their basement studio.
+Made up of brothers Clif and David Coleman and son/nephew Al Coleman, this dynamic blues and classic rock trio plays every year at Mountain Run Jam.
 Drummer Clif and bassist David have been rocking out together for over three decades now, and when Al stepped away from his junior drum kit and strapped on his first electric guitar, a band was born.
+Fun fact: this power trio opened up for Todd Rundgren on his 70th birthday this summer!
 Don’t miss their show!